loxilb-io/loxilbdocs/docs/integrate_bgp_eng.md

   --net=k8snet --ip=192.168.57.4 --name loxilb ghcr.io/loxilb-io/loxilb:latest \
   --host=0.0.0.0
 ```
-The options you need to specify are:
+The options that need to specified are:
 |Options|Description|
 |----|----|
 |--net=k8snet|Network to connect to container|
 |--ip=192.168.57.4|Specifies the IP address the container will use.
 If not specified, use any IP within the network subnet range|
 |--name loxilb|Set container name|

-You can check the docker created with the docker ps command.
+We can check the docker created with the docker ps command.
 ```
 netlox@nd8:~$ sudo docker ps
 CONTAINER ID   IMAGE                  COMMAND                  CREATED       STATUS       PORTS       NAMES